bfeitknecht/vault/sem2/PProg/PV/notes/PProg-recap.md

 Wait freedom implies :: lock freedom.

 A write to a volatile field {1: *happens-before*} (partial order) alll subsequent reads of that field.
 To get this partial order, we combine {2: (the transitive closure of) program order} and {3: "synchronizes with"}.
-All values we observe must obey this {1: *happens-before*} partial order!
+All values we observe in java must obey this {1: *happens-before*} partial order!

 ![[pprog-exs-fjp.png]]